jupyterhub/binderhub/README.md

    down in the top bar).
 If this is the first time you are using Artifact Registry, it may ask you to enable the service.

-   In the repository creation page, give it a name (ideally same name you are using for helm chart), select 'Docker' as the format, 'Standard' as the mode, 'Region' as the location type and select the same region your kubernetes cluster is in.
+   In the repository creation page, give it a name (ideally same name you are using for dedicated to the chart installation), select 'Docker' as the format, 'Standard' as the mode, 'Region' as the location type and select the same region your kubernetes cluster is in.
 The settings about encryption and other options can be left in their default.
 Hit "Create".